 This minor is designed to prepare students to teach in public schools.
 A teaching minor may only be received by students graduating with a teaching major.
 In order to graduate with this minor, students are required to complete Utah State Office of Education licensing requirements.
 To view these requirements go to https://www.schools.utah.gov/curr/licensing or contact the Education Advisement Center, 350 MCKB, 801-422-3426.

 Courses must be taken in sequential order and no more than two TELL courses can be taken in the same semester/term.

 The TESOL K-12 minor is highly recommended for elementary education, early childhood education, special education mild/moderate, and secondary education majors.
 Students in these majors will meet some of the course requirements within their major program.
 Please contact the Education Advisement Center, 350 MCKB, (801) 422-3426 with any questions.

-For students accepted into the major after August 1, 2014, grades below C in any required coursework in a teaching major or teaching minor will not be accepted.
-Teacher candidates must maintain a total GPA of 3.0 or higher throughout the program and to qualify for student teaching.
-For details on admission and retention requirements for teaching majors and teaching minors, see Educator Preparation Program Requirements in the Undergraduate Catalog.
+For students accepted into the major after December 16, 2019, grades below C in any required coursework in a teaching major or teaching minor will not be accepted.
+Teacher candidates must maintain a cumulative GPA of 2.7 or higher once admitted into the program and to qualify for student teaching.
+For additional details on admission and retention requirements for teaching majors and teaching minors, see Educator Preparation Program Requirements in the Undergraduate Catalog.

 requirement 1 Complete 1 course